How to Use the Bully Breed American Bully Weight Chart: A Step-by-Step Guide

 How do I make sure my bully stays within their ideal weight range?

-It's important to work with your veterinarian to create a specialized diet and exercise plan that is right for your dog based on their age, lifestyle, and any underlying health concerns.
+It’s important to work with your veterinarian to create a specialized diet and exercise plan that is right for your dog based on their age, lifestyle, and any underlying health concerns.
 Avoid overfeeding them with poor quality food or scraps as it may lead to gaining weight, joint problems etc.

 What should I do if my bully is not in the ideal weight range?

 If your bully is not within the ideal weight range according to the American Bully Weight Chart, it’s a good idea to schedule an appointment with your veterinarian.
 Your vet can provide guidance on nutrition and exercise plan that will help bring your dog back into a healthy weight range.